Search-Adaptor: Embedding Customization for Information Retrieval: Related Work

 \textbf{Pre-trained LLMs for zero-shot retrieval.} LLMs to extract general text embeddings are commonly used in both academia and industry.
 AI solution providers like Google \cite{gcp-text-embedding} and OpenAI have productionized general text embeddings that can be directly used via simple APIs for zero-shot retrieval applications.
-In addition, multiple previous works introduce new general text embedding models with various pre-training methods and datasets.
+In addition, many previous efforts have introduced new general text embedding models with various pre-training methods and datasets.
 GTE \cite{li2023towards} proposes a multi-stage pre-training of embedding models with diverse naturally paired text datasets.
 E5 \cite{wang2022text} pre-trains the embedding models by weakly-supervised contrastive learning, utilizing consistency-based filter to generate high quality text pairs for pre-training.
-Note that Search-Adaptor can be applicable on top of any pre-trained LLM embedders to customize their embeddings for superior retrieval performances.
+Note that Search-Adaptor can be applicable on top of any pre-trained LLM embedding models to customize their embeddings for superior retrieval performances.